Alberic-Pradana/Alberic-Pradana/README.md

 - 👋 Hi, I’m @Alberic-Pradana
 - 👀 I’m interested in Non Formal Education & Programming
 - 🌱 I’m currently learning programing especially in Front End Dev
-- 💞️ I’m looking to collaborate on Developing Website or Education Aplication
+- 💞️ I’m looking to collaborate on Developing Website or Administration Aplication
 - 📫 You can reach me by email at albericpradana@gmail.com

 <!---